-From 1979 to 2006, Carol Melamed worked as a lawyer at The Washington Post newspaper.
-For the last ten years of her tenure, she was vice president for government affairs.
-Her responsibilities included handling federal, state and local legislative and regulatory matters affecting the business and editorial sides of the newspaper, as well as serving as The Post’s representative to local press associations and other organizations.
+Carol Melamed worked as a lawyer at The Washington Post newspaper from 1979 to 2006.
+For the last ten years of her tenure, she was Vice President for government affairs.
+Her responsibilities included handling federal, state, and local legislative and regulatory matters affecting the business and editorial sides of the newspaper, as well as serving as The Post’s representative to local press associations and other organizations.

-After retiring from the Post in 2006, Melamed has focused on press-related organizations, as well as dog-related activities.
-For the past three years, she has been President of the First Amendment Coalition (based in California) and a trustee and past President of the Maryland, Delaware, District of Columbia Press Foundation.
+After retiring from the Post, Melamed has focused on press-related organizations, as well as dog-related activities.
+She has been the President of the First Amendment Coalition (based in California) for the past four years; and for many years has served as a trustee and past President of the Maryland, Delaware, District of Columbia Press Foundation.
 She is also a board member of the Council for Court Excellence.

 Melamed volunteers at the Peninsula Humane Society, was a volunteer at the Washington Animal Rescue League, and is a member of the Founder’s Council of Alaska Geographic.
 For over two years, she and her dog were a certified therapy team with National Capital Therapy Dogs, and before that, she was a volunteer for the Humane Society of the United States after Hurricane Katrina and the floods in Cedar Rapids Iowa.